 - A review committee for the commemorative project of the birthplace of the prefectural government was established.

 - May 2017

-- At the prefectural and city liaison conference and the prefectural and city coordination conference, it was agreed that the prefecture and city would emphasize the progress of the project.
+- At the prefecture-city liaison meeting and the prefecture-city coordination meeting, it was agreed that the prefecture and the city would work in cooperation to move the project forward.

 - March 2019